 The engine water strainer is a filter for the engine cooling water.
-It is recommended for boats that are going to be operated in weedy conditions or other areas where debris could clog the engine.
 It consists of a stainless steel mesh filter inside a clear cup.
 It is located between the water intake on the bottom of the boat and the engine's raw water pump.
 It should be checked periodically for debris as conditions dictate.
 To remove debris, unscrew the clear sight cup, remove the o-ring and stainless steel mesh filter and proceed to rinse out the cup.
 Be sure to reinstall the mesh filter and o-ring before reattaching the sight cup to the inlet.